Chart Color Schemes

 Residential development activity is lower than average in Stoneville according to AreaSearch's national comparison of local real estate markets

-Stoneville has recorded approximately two residential properties granted approval per year over the past five financial years, totalling an estimated eleven homes.
-In FY26 so far, one approval has been recorded.
-On average, 13.4 new residents are associated with each home built in the area between FY21 and FY25, indicating a significant demand outpacing supply.
+Stoneville has recorded approximately two residential properties granted approval per year over the past five financial years, totalling an estimated twelve homes.
+In the current financial year FY-26, three approvals have been recorded to date.
+On average, 12.3 new residents are associated with each home built in Stoneville between FY-21 and FY-25, indicating a significant demand outpacing supply.

-The average construction value of new homes is $629,000, suggesting developers focus on premium market high-end developments.
-Compared to Greater Perth, Stoneville has significantly less development activity, 81.0% below the regional average per person.
+The average construction value of new homes is $629,000, suggesting developers focus on the premium market with high-end developments.
+Compared to Greater Perth, Stoneville has significantly less development activity, being 80.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.
-Recent construction activity has intensified, with all recent developments comprising standalone homes, preserving the area's low density nature.
-As of now, there are estimated to be 584 people in Stoneville per dwelling approval.
+However, construction activity has intensified recently.
+The estimated population count of 584 people in the area per dwelling approval reflects its quiet, low activity development environment.

-Population forecasts indicate an increase of 384 residents by 2041.
+Population forecasts indicate Stoneville will gain 345 residents by 2041.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development